rpatterson/prunerr/README.rst

   $ pip3 install --user project-structure

-Optional shell tab completion is available via `argcomplete`_.
+Optional shell prompt tab completion is available by using `argcomplete`_.

 ****************************************************************************************